| Vegetation

 grass dominated vegetation with occasional shrubs and trees on termite

+hills.
 But also undulated terrain occurs in the valley floor on the well-drained

 terrain which supports the growth of woody vegetation.